cdktf/cdktf-provider-dns/docs/provider.csharp.md

 Transport to use for DNS queries.

 Valid values are `udp`, `udp4`, `udp6`, `tcp`, `tcp4`, or `tcp6`.
 Any UDP transport will retry automatically with the equivalent TCP transport in the event of a truncated response.
 Defaults to `udp`.
+Value can also be sourced from the DNS_UPDATE_TRANSPORT environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.1/docs#transport DnsProvider#transport}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/dns/3.3.2/docs#transport DnsProvider#transport}

 ---